 That phrase has been uttered many times in our household.
 If a dish breaks, we spill on the rug, or our wood cutting board snaps because it was put in the dishwasher you’ll probably hear that phrase.
 Yep, that last example is definitely a real scenario.
 As kitchen rookies, we unknowingly continued to put our wooden cutting board into the dishwasher until one day the wood snapped.
 Luckily, the cutting board was a cheap-o one from our college days…but still breaking anything is never fun.

-Instead, I researched how to care for this gorgeous slab of wood the right way.
-I tried out a few different ways, but ultimately decided that this method was the best for us.
+Instead, I researched how to care for wooden cutting board the right way.
+I tried out a few different ways but ultimately decided that this method was the best for us.

 Here’s our wooden cutting board after a few weeks of regular use.
 It’s a bit dingy, dry, and in need of a little TLC.

 I simply sprinkle some salt onto the board and use a lemon half to give the board a good scrub.
 It’s kinda like a little exfoliation treatment.
 After scrubbing the entire surface, simply wash down the board with warm water and a rag.

 Once that dries, it’s time to oil that baby up.

 Use Coconut Oil

 I take a nice big scoop of coconut oil and smooth it onto the surface.
 I read a couple of things about mineral oil and linseed oil, but coconut oil is also an option as it is food-safe and won’t go rancid.
 Plus, we tend to always have coconut oil on hand for cooking anyways.

 When you apply the oil to the wood it “melts” and moisturizes the wood.
 I simply used my hands to massage it into the surface.
 It acted as a nice little hand moisturizer for me too!
 After a couple of hours of letting the oil seep into the wood, I wiped off the excess with a cloth.